nessan/cmake/README.md

 ## Available Modules

+The modules are in the top-level subdirectory called `modules`.

 | Module                     | Description                                                                                                                        |
 | -------------------------- | ---------------------------------------------------------------------------------------------------------------------------------- |
 | `disable_in_source_builds` | A classic that enforces best practice and prevents any in-source builds.                                                           |